 How many stations are currently in the TexMesonet?

-Currently, there are over 2000 stations displayed in the TexMesonet viewer.
+Currently, there are 3088 stations displayed in the TexMesonet viewer.

 How many stations are designed, built, and maintained by the Texas Water Development Board?